sodadata/docs/soda-sql/documentation/warehouse.md

 ## Env_vars YAML file

-To keep your warehouse YAML file free of login credentials, Soda SQL references environment variables.
+To keep your warehouse YAML file free of warehouse login credentials, Soda SQL references environment variables.
 When it creates a new warehouse YAML file, Soda SQL also creates an **env_vars YAML** file to store your database username and password values.
 Soda SQL does not overwrite or remove and existing environment variables, it only adds new.

 When it [runs a scan]({% link soda-sql/documentation/scan.md %}#run-a-scan), Soda SQL loads environment variables from your local user home directory where it stored your env_vars YAML file.